 GDPR makes a distinction between the Data Controller and the Data Processor.
 The Controller is the person or body which determines the purposes and means of the processing of personal data.
 The Processor is the person or body which processes personal data on behalf of the Controller.

 Globocol is a business that designs and develops software solutions.
 From a GDPR perspective:

 Globocol is a Data Controller of its own data, relating to its own employees or its own marketing and administrative activity.

 In the provision of its services, Globocol is a Data Processor and Globocol’s customers are the Data Controllers.

 Globocol has ensured that its policies and procedures fully comply with GDPR.

 Globocol has Data Protection Agreements in place with customers and suppliers to ensure that GDPR is an integral part of the provision of all its services.

-Globocol can offer additional cyber security options for customers who feel they would like to increase their monitoring of activity in relation to their own specific system.
+Globocol can offer additional cyber security options for customers who feel they would like to increase their monitoring of activity in relation to their own systems and processes.